MoralAlberto/BancSabadellApp/README.md

 ```

 ##Introduction
 Simple demo to use the Banc Sabadell API.
 If you want to try, the password is 4788.
+The demo account is in development, so all the information that you can recover it's clearly fake

 ##Requirements
 - iOS 9.0+